 - Tell your closest friends, and explain to them how they can help you when you are struggling.
 Self-disclosure tends to increase feelings of closeness, belonging, and empathy, which is exactly what you need to make it through difficult times.

-- Don’t disclose your eating disorder on Facebook, twitter, tumblr, pinterest, blogs, or other social networking sites unless you use an alias.
-It is easier that you may think for people to access your personal information online.
+- Don’t disclose your eating disorder on Facebook, Twitter, Tumblr, Pinterest, blogs, or other social networking sites unless you use an alias.
+It is easier than you may think for people to access your personal information online.